0.000 s

 1000 kg/m³.

-What is the effect of temperature on the density of most substances?
+What is the effect of increasing the density of a fluid on the floating object?